 A normal reaction to Zappa's music.
 Most of his music only starts to work when you're interested in music that goes beyond standard patterns and when you're willing to listen repeatedly to albums that don't appeal at once.
 Most people aren't interested and everybody is entitled not to be interested.
-Here's some suggestions for Zappa CDs and songs that are better possible for the regular listener; the underscored ones can be opened as midi file excerpts:
+Here's some suggestions for Zappa CDs and songs that are better possible for the regular listener (they can be opened as midi file excerpts):

 = We're only in it for the money: Take your clothes off while you dance

 = Cruisin' with Rubin and the Jets: Cheap thrills, Jelly roll gum drop

 = Hot rats: Peaches en regalia